sodadata/docs/soda-cl/anomaly-detection.md

             profile: MAPE
 ```

 With the profile set to `MAPE`, the model uses higher `changepoint_prior_scale=0.1` and `seasonality_prior_scale=0.1` values which makes it more sensitive to changepoints and seasonal variations.
-The graph below illustrates the higher sensitivity with more measurements recognized as anomalous.
+The graph below illustrates the higher sensitivity wherein the algorithm recognizes more measurements as anomalous.
 As a result, `yˆ` values better capture the fluctuating pattern of the actual measurements over time.

 ![underfitting-coverage](/assets/images/ad-better-fit-mape.png){:height="700px" width="700px"}

-### Handling consequtive falsely identified anomalies
+### Consecutive falsely-identified anomalies

-To decrease the rate of false detection of anomalies, Soda optimized the default hyperparameters of the anomaly detection check to detect anomalies in time-series data that exhibits a stable pattern.
+To decrease the rate of falsely-detected anomalies, Soda optimized the default hyperparameters of the anomaly detection check to detect anomalies in time-series data which exhibits a stable pattern.
 If the data exhibits pattern changes, as illustrated in the graph below, you may need to adjust the default parameters to improve the model's ability to detect anomalies to prevent alert fatigue.

-Until November 2023, we see that the data follows a stable pattern and using `coverage` profile is sufficient to detect anomalies.
+As an example, the graph below indicates that up until November 2023, the data follows a stable pattern and the `coverage` profile is sufficient to detect anomalies.
 However, after November 2023, the pattern changes and the model needs to adapt to the new pattern.
+The default `coverage` profile has very low `changepoint_prior_scale=0.001` and `seasonality_prior_scale=0.01` values which makes the model insensitive for the trend changes.
+For this reason, during the adaptation period, the model falsely identified consecutive measurements as anomalies for a long time; refer to the red rectangle in the graph below.

 ![coverage-profile](/assets/images/ad-false-positive-coverage.png){:height="700px" width="700px"}

-The default `coverage` profile has very low `changepoint_prior_scale=0.001` and `seasonality_prior_scale=0.01` values which makes the model insensitive for the trend changes.
-For this reason, during the adaptation period, the model falsely identified consecutive measurements as anomalies for a long time as seen in the red rectangle.
 In such a case, consider using the `MAPE` as the first action as it is explained in the [previous section](#Insensitive-detection).
-Since, `MAPE` profile is more sensitive and it converges faster than `coverage` profile in case of pattern changes.
-The graph below illustrates the `MAPE` profile.
+Because the `MAPE` profile is more sensitive, it converges faster than the `coverage` profile when a pattern changes; see graph below.

 ![coverage-profile](/assets/images/ad-false-positive-mape.png){:height="700px" width="700px"}

-`MAPE` profile achieved a much better fit since `yˆ` values closely follow the actual measurements.
-Compared to `coverage` profile, `MAPE` causes less false positives.
-However, it still falsely identifies consecutive measurements as anomalies for a long time.
-Thus, we need to take another action to decrease the false positives.
+The `MAPE` profile achieves a much better fit since `yˆ` values closely follow the actual measurements.
+Compared to the `coverage` profile, `MAPE` causes fewer false positives but it still falsely identifies consecutive measurements as anomalies for a long time.
+This is because the model uses the last 1000 measurements to gauge pattern changes and it takes time to adapt to the new pattern which, in this case, is a weekly seasonality.

-The reason of consequtive false positives is that the model uses the last 1000 measurements and in case of unexpected pattern changes compared to the previous 1000 measurements, it takes time to adapt to the new pattern.
-In this use case, we have a weekly seasonality.
-As seen from the graph, each mondays there is a jump on the `y` value and the other days follow a steady increase.
-Thus, considering last 4 weeks or 30 data points instead of 1000 is sufficient for our use case since in 30 days, the model can capture the weekly seasonality effect.
-In such a case, we can decrease the `window_length` parameter to `30`.
-Experiment with different values to find the optimal `window_length` for your data and business use case.
-Refer to [default model configurations](#add-optional-training-dataset-configurations) for guidance.
+Each Monday, there is a jump in the `y` value and the other days follow a steady increase.
+Thus, using last four weeks' data points, or the 30 measurements, is a better way to calibrate the model than using the last 1000 measurements so it can capture the weekly seasonality effect.
+In such a case, consider decreasing the `window_length` parameter to `30` or experiment with different values to find the optimal `window_length` for your data and business use case.
+Refer to the [default model configurations](#add-optional-training-dataset-configurations) for guidance.

 {% include code-header.html %}
 ```yaml